Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 SEARCH FOR EDUCATORS

-Based on experience from these and other COSEE-OS initiatives, we have crafted a new model of "Educator-Scientist Workshops" to co-create online learning resources that align with National Science Education Standards, Climate Literacy and Ocean Literacy Principles.
+Based on experience from these and other COSEE-OS initiatives, we have crafted a new model of "Scientist-Educator Workshops" to co-create online learning resources that align with National Science Education Standards, Climate Literacy and Ocean Literacy Principles.
 Each workshop focuses on the current research topics of the internationally known scientists who participate fully in all aspects of the workshop.
 Pedagogical techniques such as concept mapping and on-line collaboration tools are employed to foster sustained interactions between the educators and scientists.
 Visit our workshops page for information on past events; for upcoming workshops, click here.
+For information on how some educators are using our tools in their classrooms, click here.

 We have also offered a college course co-developed by professors from the University of Maine's College of Education and School of Marine Sciences.
 Designed for pre-service educators and marine sciences majors, the course utilized an inquiry-based instructional approach to learn about physical sciences content and relevant ocean examples that could be used to illustrate them.